ianmagyar/dl-course/assignments/XAI.md

-# Team project assignment - Explainable Artificial Intelligence
+# Project  assignment - Explainable Artificial Intelligence

 With the availability of large databases and recent improvements in deep learning methodology, the performance of AI systems is reaching, or even exceeding, the human level on an increasing number of complex